HarryStevens/swiftmap/README.md

 ### Maps

-Before drawing and styling a map, you must tell Swiftmap where on the DOM to place the map.
-You may also specify a map projection and invoke methods for resizing the map when the browser window's dimensions change.
+Before drawing and styling a map, you can tell Swiftmap where on the DOM to place the map.
+You may also specify a map projection and call methods for resizing the map when the browser window's dimensions change.

 <a name="map" href="#map">#</a> swiftmap.<b>map</b>([<i>parent</i>]) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/map/map.js "Source")